RichardLitt/rynclark.github.io/_posts/2014-02-17-getting-started-with-react.md

 Both of these components will have the same `componentDidMount` and `componentWillUnmount` functions, saving us rewriting the code.
 However, you cannot override these properties, if a property is set in a mixin, it can't be overriden in the component.

 ##Loop de loop
 As we have an array of objects, we need to somehow loop through the array and render a list item for each one.
-As JSX allows you to use it where ever you want in your Javascript files, you can map the array and return JSX in it's place, and then pass it through to React to render.
+As JSX allows you to use it where ever you want in your Javascript files, you can map the array and return JSX in its place, and then pass it through to React to render.

 {% highlight js %}
 var navigationConfig = [